FesterHead/Quests/tasks-overview.md

 - While you can have overlapping active tasks I don't guarantee which will get the credit.
 - It's perfectly acceptable for a task to go into negative numbers.
 - You can now configure multiple tasks to get credit for one break, place, or drop event.
+- Many tasks can be optionally set to be valid for a world.
+Location task requires a world.
+- Break tasks can use CoreProtect to prevent credit for player placed blocks.
+- Added `togo` option to use in lore.

 # Item names
 [Use the Bukkit Enum Material list](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html).
 Item material names can be UPPER or lower case.